Evolve-Project/evolve-project-management-system/README.md

 This command will undo all your seeders, in the reverse order they are listed.

-# quick way to setup database
+# quick way to setup database and add dummy data
 enter these commands one by one in terminal

 ```js